dask/hdfs3/docs/source/index.rst

    from hdfs3 import HDFileSystem hdfs = HDFileSystem(host='localhost', port=8020)

-Use it to manage files on HDFS
+Use it to manage files on HDFS:

 .. code-block:: python